 This is the highest mountain in the southwest Serbia with the Janko’s Stone peak as its highest (1833 m).
 It is declared an air spa and the first category Nature Park in 2000.
 Also, Golija was declared by UNESCO in 2001 as the Biosphere Reserve.
 It’s abundant in forests, clean mountain water springs, variety of herbs and wildlife.

 Not only that Ivanjica goes back to 1833 when the town was founded, but it also goes up for 1833 meters!
-That is the highest peak of Golija.
+That is the highest peak of Golija and definitely one of the things to do in Ivanjica Serbia.
 No wonder I couldn’t wait to climb up there, even though I have already heard that the mountain was pretty wild stretching to such vast territory.
 When the day has come for Golija exploring, the morning was all cloudy and foggy.
 Even though the weather was great for days (it was October 2018), this was Golija showing off with being so unpredictable.
-Still, this was once in a lifetime opportunity to see the mountain wrapped in a thick fog!
+Still, this was once in a lifetime opportunity to see the mountain wrapped in thick fog!

 There were clouds and mist all the way up.
 Have in mind that Golija roads are mostly macadam, which means you won’t be able to drive fast, and that everything is pretty far.
 You won’t even notice the length you covered until paying attention to all those hours you spent driving.
 Prepare yourself for few dozen kilometers of road in various directions, going up and curving all the way through the woods.
 The must-see spot is the Ticar Lake (or Daicko Lake).
 It is located on the Daicko Hill at the altitude of 1,500 meters.
 It was barely visible in the mist among the lush pine trees.
 Golija is also famous for the Sky Tear Lake in Okruglica and Kosanin Lakes.
 All of them are natural which makes them rare.